huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 You can benefit from considerable speedups for fine-tuning and inference, especially for long sequences.
 However, since Flash Attention does not support computing attention scores with padding tokens under the hood, we must manually pad / unpad the attention scores for batched inference when the sequence contains padding tokens.
 This leads to a significant slowdown for batched generations with padding tokens.

-To overcome this, one should use Flash Attention without padding tokens in the sequence for training (e.g., by packing a dataset, i.e., concatenating sequences until reaching the maximum sequence length, for example, we perform something in the following lines specifically [here](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py#L516).
+To overcome this, one should use Flash Attention without padding tokens in the sequence for training (e.g., by packing a dataset, i.e., concatenating sequences until reaching the maximum sequence length.
+An example is provided [here](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py#L516).

-Below is the expected speedup you can get for a simple forward pass on tiiuae/falcon-7b with a sequence length of 4096 and various batch sizes without padding tokens:
+Below is the expected speedup you can get for a simple forward pass on [tiiuae/falcon-7b](https://hf.co/tiiuae/falcon-7b) with a sequence length of 4096 and various batch sizes without padding tokens:

-Below is the expected speedup you can get for a simple forward pass on `tiiuae/falcon-7b` with a sequence length of 4096 and various batch sizes, without padding tokens:
+Below is the expected speedup you can get for a simple forward pass on [tiiuae/falcon-7b](https://hf.co/tiiuae/falcon-7b) with a sequence length of 4096 and various batch sizes, without padding tokens:

 <div style="text-align: center">
 <img src="https://huggingface.co/datasets/ybelkada/documentation-images/resolve/main/falcon-7b-inference-large-seqlen.png">
 </div>

-Below is the expected speedup you can get for a simple forward pass on `meta-llama/Llama-7b-hf` with a sequence length of 4096 and various batch sizes, without padding tokens:
+Below is the expected speedup you can get for a simple forward pass on [`meta-llama/Llama-7b-hf`](https://hf.co/meta-llama/Llama-7b-hf) with a sequence length of 4096 and various batch sizes, without padding tokens:

 <div style="text-align: center">
 <img src="https://huggingface.co/datasets/ybelkada/documentation-images/resolve/main/llama-7b-inference-large-seqlen.png">